 - Vessel handling – practically take control of different types of vessels, including berthing and mooring techniques

 For further information regarding AMSA Certification of Competency, please refer to the AMSA Website

-There are no entry requirements for the Certificate II however, experience on and around boats would be an advantage.
+Experience on and around boats would be an advantage.
 To be eligible for the issue of a Certificate of Competency (Coxswain), you must meet the requirements of your state marine authority including satisfactory completion of an approved training program, eyesight and medical tests and approved sea-time.
 You will need six-months sea time; some recreational boating may be included.

 On-campus accommodation is available, for further information please visit the UTAS Accommodation website.

 Please visit the VET Online Application page to apply.

 Need further information?

 Please complete the Online Enquiry Form and the most appropriate person will respond to you directly.